The Complete Yoyo Loach Care Guide: Size, Keeping and More

 Habitat in the wild

-The Yo-Yo loach, scientifically known as Botia almorhae, is a popular freshwater fish species belonging to the family Botiidae.
-This family is commonly referred to as the “Loach family.”
-Botiidae is a diverse family of fish that includes various loach species, many of which are popular in the aquarium trade due to their interesting behavior and unique appearance.
+The yoyo loach, commonly known as a captivating freshwater fish, belongs to the family Botiidae, often referred to as the “loach family.”
+This family includes various loach species, many of which are popular in the aquarium trade due to their intriguing behaviors and unique appearances.

 Scientific NameBotia almorhae